engrit-illinois/Compare-AssignmentRevisions/README.md

 <img src='example.png' width='500px' />

+In some cases I've seen mismatches where the Assignment revision is actually newer than the Deployment and/or Application revision.
+In my experience, these cases are usually a result of the application's revision being updated after the script has already polled the application's data from MECM.
+In other words, the script has just cached outdated information, so the mismatch is likely a false alarm.

 For more in-depth troubleshooting, see the [Technical details](#technical-details) section below to get a feel for what all the values actually mean.

 Note: Don't open the CSV file in Excel until the script is done, because Excel will lock the file and prevent the script from writing to it.